DanialArab/Docker/README.md

         RUN npm install
         ENV API_URL=http://api.myapp.com/
         EXPOSE 3000
-        CMD npm strat
+        CMD npm start

 using **the CMD instructuon we specify the default command to be executed**.
 Now after rebuilding the image we can start a container from it using 'docker run react-app' (no need for npm start anymore).

-remember because the CMD insteuction is for supplying the **default command** it does not make sense to have multiple command instructions in the docker file, if we have multiple command instructions only the last one will take effect.
+remember because the CMD instruction is for supplying the **default command** it does not make sense to have multiple command instructions in the docker file, if we have multiple command instructions only the last one will take effect.

 Difference between CMD and RUN instructios: